Hao Wu

 The Comparative Analysis

-By comparing childrens car seats to other safety interventions, we can see that they perform around the same level as bicycle helmets and smoke alarms.
-And while there are varying degrees on the safety profiles of different childrens seats, nothing comes near the astronomical ROIs of routine vaccines.
+By comparing children's car seats to other safety interventions, we can see that they perform around the same level as bicycle helmets and smoke alarms — and nothing comes near the astronomical ROIs of routine vaccines.

-We see that there it depends enormously whether you mostly drive in rural or urban areas.
-If you’re in a rural area, and drive the EU year standard of 12000 kilometers, children’s seats are more than 4x more effective than smoke alarms and bike helmets.
-Compared to being a city dweller and the risk is only marginally better than those safety measures.
-We should note that this chart assumes the kilometers driven yearly with children in the vehicle.
-So while an average EU car may drive 12000 kilometers, in practice, children are not in the vehicle for all those kilometers.
+It depends enormously whether you mostly drive in rural or urban areas.
+If you're in a rural area and drive the EU year standard of 12,000 kilometers, children's seats are more than 4x more effective than smoke alarms and bike helmets.
+For a city dweller, the risk benefit is only marginally better than those other safety measures.
+(This assumes the kilometers driven yearly with children in the vehicle — while an average EU car may drive 12,000 km, children are not in the vehicle for all of those.)

 The Conclusion